Medically reviewed on June 21, 2018

 What other drugs will affect Glumetza?

-Other drugs may interact with metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs can affect Glumetza, making Glumetza less effective or increasing your risk of lactic acidosis.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.